Javascript is not enabled.

 “It may not feel like the cost of living is only at a 2.5 percent inflation rate, but that is where we are now,” says Lisa Featherngill, national director of wealth planning for Comerica Wealth Management.

-“It’s also important to think about the fact that Social Security has built in increases from the last three years,” she adds.
+“It’s also important to think about the fact that Social Security has built in increases from the last three years,” she says.
 “We’re building on the compounding of those rates over time.
 It is factoring in where we’ve been, and the fact that some prices just haven’t gone down.”

 Funding shortfall on the horizon?

-That revenue goes toward Social Security payments for current beneficiaries, with any excess funneled into two trust funds — one for retirement and survivor benefits, the other for disability benefits.
-The funds had combined cash reserves of nearly $2.8 trillion at the end of 2023, but in recent years outlays for benefits have exceeded incoming tax revenue.
+The funds had combined cash reserves of nearly $2.8 trillion at the end of 2023.
+But in recent years outlays for benefits have exceeded incoming tax revenue.

 That means the SSA has had to tap the trust fund reserves to fully cover scheduled benefits.
-In their most recent annual report, Social Security’s trustees project that the trust funds will run short by 2035 and the program will only be able to pay 83 percent of scheduled benefits, unless Congress acts to stabilize the system’s finances.
+In their most recent annual report, Social Security’s trustees project that the trust funds will run short by 2035 and the program will be able to pay only 83 percent of scheduled benefits unless Congress acts to stabilize the system’s finances.

 “While this [cost-of-living] adjustment is important, there is more we must do to ensure older Americans can continue to count on Social Security,” Jenkins said.
 “AARP continues to call on Congress to take bipartisan action to strengthen Social Security and secure a long-term solution that Americans can rely on.”